Black White Simple Photo How AI Take Over the World YouTube Thumbnail

 Below is a 5-step guide to using Dialectical Behavioral Therapy for Co-dependency:

 Dialectical Behavioral Therapy understands that individuals living with co-dependency tend to experience intense emotional outbursts, engage in compulsive behavior, have relationship problems, and suffer from lengthy mental health challenges.
 The focus of this type of therapy is not just on reducing symptoms but also on helping clients achieve an overall improvement in the quality of life.
-The idea is that through learning coping mechanisms like relaxation techniques or emotion regulation strategies, people can begin transforming their lives for good.
+The idea is that through learning coping mechanisms like relaxation techniques, proper nutrition plan, and emotion regulation strategies, people can begin transforming their lives for good.

 The Role of Group Therapy in Co-dependent Recovery